Maple Butter Tarts with runny filling

 - For the pastry.
 In a food processor, add the flour, sugar, and salt.
 Pulse to mix.

-- Mix the vinegar in with the water and add to the food processor, through the funnel, while it is on low.
-(You may need all or part of it.)
+- Mix the vinegar in with the water and add to the food processor along with the beaten egg, through the funnel, while it is mixing on low.

 - Remove from refrigerator and roll out on a lightly floured surface.

-- Cut into disks, with a large cookie cutter or the rim of a large cup, that will fit the size of your muffin tin.
+- Cut into disks, with a large cookie cutter, biscuit cutter, or the rim of a large cup.

 - Form the dough disks into each cup of the muffin tin.

-- In a bowl that you can easily pour from, (I used a large glass measuring cup), add the butter and brown sugar.
-Mix to combine.
+- In a bowl that you can easily pour from, (I used a large glass measuring cup), add the butter, brown sugar, maple syrup, salt, and eggs.

-- Pour the filling into the tart shells, leaving a little bit of space at the top.
+- Pour the filling into the tart shells, leaving 1/4 inch of space at the top.

 Notes